BayoDev/Twitch-Best-Of/README.md

 ------ | -----------
-title  | Name of the output video cmdOnly| Set this to true if can use only a cmd interface oupath | This is used only if cmdOnly is True and set the directory where the final video will be saved
+title  | Name of the output video cmdOnly| Set this to true if can use only a cmd interface outPath | This is used only if cmdOnly is True and set the directory where the final video will be saved

 INTRO | DESCRIPTION
 --------|------------